-The Postdoctoral Fellowship in Pediatric Neuropsychology is one program encompassed within the overall education mission of the BCM Psychology Section.
-Our section also regularly serves as a training site for externs from area graduate programs, and we have an APA-accredited internship program that includes tracks in child clinical/pediatric health psychology as well as pediatric neuropsychology.
-Finally, our section also offers a Postdoctoral Fellowship in Child Clinical/Pediatric Health Psychology (Director: Mariella Self, Ph.D., ABPP).
-Given this broader educational context in which the Postdoctoral Fellowship in Pediatric Neuropsychology exists, our fellows are afforded opportunities to gain experience outside of pediatric neuropsychology.
 The mission of the fellowship programs is to advance the profession of psychology and maximize child health outcomes through exemplary post-doctoral training that launches the independent careers of psychologists who are effectively prepared to balance and integrate clinical practice, research, and teaching within their subspecialty field of child and pediatric psychology.
-We will achieve this through direct teaching of advanced competencies, informed professional development, and an emphasis on individualized and contextually-relevant evidence-based care achieved through scholarly inquiry, commitment to a scientist-practitioner model, and a mutuallyinformative collaboration between multidisciplinary researchers and clinicians.
+We will achieve this through direct teaching of advanced competencies, informed professional development, and an emphasis on individualized, contextually-relevant, and evidence-based care achieved through scholarly inquiry, commitment to a scientist-practitioner model, and a mutually-informative collaboration between multidisciplinary researchers and clinicians.

-The primary site for this fellowship is the Psychology Service of Texas Children's Hospital (TCH), which is the largest children's hospital in the United States and the primary teaching/training center for BCM's Department of Pediatrics.
+The primary site for this fellowship is the Psychology Division of Texas Children's Hospital (TCH), which is the largest children's hospital in the United States and the primary teaching/training center for BCM's Department of Pediatrics.
 BCM and TCH are located on the grounds of the Texas Medical Center, the largest medical center in the world.
+TCH is a 973-bed institution comprised of six main facilities and additional satellite facilities in central Houston or the surrounding suburbs.

+TCH was one of only ten hospitals nationally designated by U.S.

+News and World Report in 2022-2023 for Honor Roll status in pediatrics, ranked in 2nd place overall.
+We ranked among America's best in 10 of 10 specialty areas evaluated, including:

+- No. 1 Cardiology and Heart Surgery

+- No. 1 Pulmonology

+- No. 2 Neurology & Neurosurgery

+- No. 3 Nephrology

+- No. 3 Neonatology

+- No. 4 Cancer

+- No. 4 GI & GI Surgery

+- No. 5 Diabetes/Endocrine

+- No. 5 Urology

+- No. 8 Orthopedics

-TCH was one of only ten hospitals nationally designated by U.S. News and World Report in 2020-2021 for Honor Roll status in pediatrics, ranked in 4th place overall.
-We ranked among America's best in 10 of 10 specialty areas evaluated, including Cardiology and Heart Surgery (#1), Neurology & Neurosurgery (#2), Nephrology (#2), Pulmonology (#3), Cancer (#4), GI & GI Surgery (#4), Diabetes/Endocrine (#5), Urology (#6), Neonatology (#10), and Orthopedics (#15).
-TCH is a 973-bed institution comprised of five main facilities and additional satellite facilities in central Houston or the surrounding suburbs (http://www.texaschildrens.org/maps-and-directions).
-Of the sixth main facilities, the West Tower and the more recently opened Legacy Tower are the inpatient services facilities.
-The Feigin Tower houses research facilities, including labs, administrative, and faculty offices.
-The Abercrombie Building houses additional patient areas. other patient services international patient services), and administrative offices.
-The Pavilion for Women houses the maternal-fetal medicine program and also connects to the Wallace Tower.
-The physical space of the Psychology Service occupies 13,000 square feet in the Wallace Tower, which is adjacent and connected to each of the other towers.
-Space designated for the Psychology Service's patient care includes: neuropsychological testing/interview rooms: numerous individual and family therapy rooms, an indoor playground/gym, and additional swing spaces that can also be used for assessment or treatment activities.
+Of the five main facilities, the Wallace Tower is the primary outpatient services facility, where the physical space of the Psychology Service occupies 13,000 square feet.
+The West Tower and the more recently opened Legacy Tower are the inpatient services facilities.
+The Feign Tower houses research facilities, including labs, administrative, and faculty offices.
+The Pavilion for Women houses the maternal-fetal medicine program and connects the Wallace and West Towers by a sky bridge.

+Space designated for Psychology Service patient care includes: 10 neuropsychological testing/interview rooms; numerous individual and family therapy rooms, an indoor playground/gym, and additional swing spaces that can also be used for assessment or treatment activities.
 Select clinical space is equipped with observation rooms, one-way mirrors, and digital and VHS video capacity with microphones for supervision and consultation purposes.
 With the onset of COVID-19, TCH has developed a robust infrastructure for delivery of clinical services via telehealth, as clinically appropriate.

-The Psychology Section maintains a large number of trainees at various levels, offering significant opportunity for collegial interaction with peers.
+As mentioned above, the Psychology Division maintains a large number of trainees at various levels, offering significant opportunity for collegial interaction with peers.
 Current departmental trainees include: 11 postdoctoral fellows (4 in pediatric neuropsychology, 7 in clinical child/pediatric health psychology), 5 interns in our APA-accredited Professional Psychology Internship Training program, and numerous graduate practicum students.
 At the fellowship level, a firm foundation is provided for those pursuing careers in academic medical centers, hospitals, or in private practice.
 The majority of our graduates enter directly into academic medical center or hospital-based positions.
 A small minority initially choose to enter private practice or a university placement.